marcotielen/snowloader/README.md

 1. Select a file using the "Select file" button
 2. Select your database in the related drop down box
 3. Select your schema in the related drop down box
+4. Select your action type:
+    * Verify if there is an existent table and then choose
+    * Create/Replace: Create if non-existent; Replace if existent
+    * Append: Append the data
-4. Enter your table name in the table field
+5. Enter your table name in the table field
-5. Optionally, check the box for setting the data type for all fields to text/varchar.
+6. Optionally, check the box for setting the data type for all fields to text/varchar.
 Otherwise the the tool will use the first 100k lines to determine the data types.
-6. Press the Upload button.
+7. Press the Upload button.
 Snowloader will recognize existing tables and give you the option to append, replace or cancel your operation.

 ### Account dropdown configuration
 Configuration is done using the snowflake_instances.json file, which needs to reside in the same location as the executable.
 This will fill the Account dropdown on the connection tab.
 Please enter a friendly name and the Snowflake account name in json-style.
 An example file is present.